 In some designs, the experimental units from the Phase 1 experiment can be confounded with the array in the Phase 2 experiment.
-Some of information from the experimental units can then be estimated in the Between Arrays stratum.
-However, this information can be recovered which effectively provides a higher residual DF for error variance of the treatment effects in the Within Arrays stratum.
-This newly adjusted DF is also known as \emph{effective degrees of freedom} (EDF). \cite{Jarrett2008} demonstrated how to assess the effectiveness of the estimates using the EDF which is calculated using the first two moments of an approximate chi-square distribution \citep{Satterthwaite1946}.
-This thesis also uses the EDF to further compare the designs found in the Chapter 3 and 4, and the comparison is presented in Chapter 5.
+Some of the information from the experimental units can then be estimated in the Between Arrays stratum.
+However, this information can be recovered, which effectively provides a higher residual DF for error variance of the treatment effects in the Within Arrays stratum.
+This newly adjusted DF is also known as \emph{effective degrees of freedom} (EDF). \cite{Jarrett2008} demonstrated how to assess the effectiveness of the estimates using the EDF, which is calculated using the first two moments of an approximate chi-square distribution \citep{Satterthwaite1946}.
+This thesis also uses the EDF to further compare the designs found in Chapters 3 and 4, and the comparison is presented in Chapter 5.

 \section{Proteomic experiment}